Essential Things to Know About Guinea Pigs & Their Care

 Try and set a routine and it usually works best when food is involved!
 Bring them a Vitamin C cookie in the morning or a sprig of Cilantro, try coaxing them out with food and eventually they will look forward to it and come and snatch it from your hand.

-You can start introducing lap time slowly.
+You can start introducing lap time right away.
 Most pigs do not like being picked up, but once you figure out your technique, it should get easier.
 Make lap time calm and safe for them.
 Offer some of their favorite treats or sprigs of hay so they learn to associate lap time with positive things.

-Wrap them in a towel or blanket for lap time and bring snacks!
 Try a forage mix as well.
 Many piggies love the forage mixes and will come and eat it out of your hand.

 It may take three to four months for them to start coming out of their shell.
 Look for signs of a happy pig like wheeking, popcorning, coming up to greet you and running laps around their cage.